Celebrity Culture II: Rotten to the Core

-Actually, I argue that celebrity culture is pernicious.
+Actually, celebrity culture is pernicious.

 An examination of celebrity culture would lift its favourable veneer and expose these ugly ulterior motives.
 So allow me to do just that.
 More specifically, allow me to deconstruct celebrity culture’s common content into its wicked components.